Manage access to an application

 For applications in the Microsoft 365 or other paid suites, users are granted access through license assignment either directly to their user account, or through a group using our group-based license assignment capability.

 For applications that Microsoft or a third party publishes freely for anyone to use, users may be granted access through user consent.
 The users sign in to the application with their Microsoft Entra work or school account and allow it to have access to some limited set of data on their account.

 For applications that Microsoft or a third party publishes freely for anyone to use, users may also be granted access through administrator consent.
 This means that an administrator has determined the application may be used by everyone in the organization, so they sign in to the application with a Global Administrator account and grant access to everyone in the organization.

 Some applications combine these methods.
 For example, certain Microsoft applications are part of a Microsoft 365 subscription, but still require consent.

 Users can access Microsoft 365 applications through their Office 365 portals.
 You can also show or hide Microsoft 365 applications in the My Apps with the Office 365 visibility toggle in your directory's User settings.

-As with enterprise apps, you can assign users to certain Microsoft applications via the Azure portal or, if the portal option isn't available, by using PowerShell.
+As with enterprise apps, you can assign users to certain Microsoft applications via the Microsoft Entra admin center or, using PowerShell.